junxian428/HTB_Certified_Penetration_Testing_Specialist/2. Getting Started/6. Basic Tools/README.md

 Vim is a very powerful tool and has many other commands and features.
 This cheatsheet is an excellent resource for further unlocking the power of Vim.

+Apply what you learned in this section to grab the banner of the above server and submit it as the answer.

+SSH-2.0-OpenSSH_8.2p1 Ubuntu-4ubuntu0.1